 Relevance

-If the goal is to predict the failure of a traction system, for example, the training data has to encompass all the different components for the traction system.
+For instance, if the goal is to predict the failure of a traction system, the training data has to encompass all the different components for the traction system.

 Quantity

-Another important aspect to consider when building the “training” data is the amount of information needed until a great predictive model is created and metrics are established.
+Another important aspect to consider when building the “training” data is the amount of information needed to make accurate predictions.

-Keep in mind that there are failures that are rare in some types of equipment, which means that the “training” data won’t gather this event.
-There are different techniques used to set historical data for these cases.
+Keep in mind that there are failures that are rare in some types of equipment, which means that the “training” data won’t gather this event unless you make sure to include it.

 Quality

-Quality is perhaps the most critical element of the process of building historical data.
-Data is probably your most valuable intangible asset, so every data processing attribute value must be precise.
-Data scientists must cleanse the data before training the predictive model.
+Quality is perhaps the most critical element of building historical data.
+Data is probably your most valuable intangible asset, so making sure it is accurate will be worth the effort.
+Data scientists regularly verify and “cleanse” data before using it to train or develop a predictive model.

-It is critical to dedicate enough time to execute data quality fundamentals into the whole project plan, maintain an audit trail as “training” data is being prepared, have an assigned individual responsible for data quality, and obtain independent quality assurance.
+Make sure to incorporate data quality fundamentals into your PdM project plan such as maintaining an audit trail as “training” data is being prepared, having an assigned individual responsible for data quality, and obtaining independent quality assurance.

 CMMS Buyer's Guide